Since 2013, BVL HPR has been on a mission to uncover & honor the stories of as many historic spaces & places as possible.

 Proprietor & Lead Architectural Historian

-BVL HPR was established through Brittany’s passion to “humanize” old spaces and places.
-Eager to use research to bring soul, identity and purpose back to misunderstood or forgotten structures, Brittany has dedicated her life to showcasing stories of past generations so that we may better understand, honor and USE America’s historic buildings.
-In addition to leading BVL HPR, she serves as an adjunct professor in Clemson University’s School of Architecture, where she teaches a course on researching historic properties, serves on the board of the Preservation Society of Charleston's Charleston Heritage Symposium and is a member of the SC250 Steering Committee.
-She formerly served as the executive director and lead architectural historian for the non-profit Charleston World Heritage Coalition, which was dedicated to gaining World Heritage recognition for historic resources in Charleston, as a former commissioner of the Town of Mount Pleasant Historical Commission and received the Drayton Hall Wood Family Fellowship in 2015.
-Brittany holds a Bachelor of Arts degree from Elon University, and she earned a Master of Science degree in Historic Preservation from Clemson University joint program, where she was awarded the Ann Pamela Cunningham Award.
-Her graduate thesis focused on the powerful role of the women of Drayton Hall.
+• BVL HPR was established through Brittany’s passion to “humanize” old spaces and places.
+Eager to use research to bring soul, identity, and purpose back to misunderstood or forgotten structures, Brittany has dedicated her life to showcasing stories of past generations so that we may better understand, honor, and USE America’s historic buildings.
+In addition to leading BVL HPR, Brittany serves as a commissioner on the City of Charleston’s Commission on History and sits on the Board of Directors for the Preservation Society of Charleston and the Board of Managers for the South Carolina Historical Society.
+She is a member of the SC250 Steering Committee and has taught in Clemson University’s School of Architecture as well as the College of Charleston’s Historic Preservation and Community Planning program.
+Previously, Brittany served as Executive Director and Lead Architectural Historian for the Charleston World Heritage Coalition, where she helped advance efforts to secure World Heritage recognition for Charleston’s historic resources.
+She has also served as a commissioner on the Town of Mount Pleasant Historical Commission.

-Since the firm's founding, Brittany was one of ten women honored in the National Society of the Colonial Dames of America's national “Power in Preservation” exhibit in Washington, D.C. that celebrated the role of women in preservation, named to the National Trust for Historic Preservation’s 40 Under 40: People Saving Places, one of three women featured in Historic Charleston Foundation's inaugural “Women Who Impact Preservation” series and has presented her research at both professional conferences and events across the nation.
+Since the firm's founding, Brittany was one of ten women honored in the National Society of the Colonial Dames of America's national “Power in Preservation” exhibit in Washington, D.C. that celebrated the role of women in preservation, named to the National Trust for Historic Preservation’s 40 Under 40: People Saving Places, one of three women featured in Historic Charleston Foundation's inaugural “Women Who Impact Preservation” series and keynote speaker for Fortune 500 companies, national interest groups, municipalities, schools and preservation programs across the nation on the value and power of historic preservation.

 Emilie Crossan